FRANÇAIS

 Wind turbine SCADA data imbalance: A review of its impact on health condition analyses and mitigation strategies

-Oliveira-Filho, Adaiton, Comeau, Monelle, Cave, James, Nasr, Charbel, Côté, Pavel et Tahan, Antoine.
+Oliveira-Filho, Adaiton, Comeau, Monelle, Cave, James, Nasr, Charbel, Côté, Pavel and Tahan, Antoine.
 2025. « Wind turbine SCADA data imbalance: A review of its impact on health condition analyses and mitigation strategies ».
 Energies, vol. 18, nº 1.

 [thumbnail of Tahan-A-2025-30477.pdf]